devsoap/docs/index.md

 title: Documentation
 menus: header
 identifier: documentation
+custom_style: products.css
 ---

-# Documentation

 Welcome to the devsoap.com product documentation site!

-In the future you will be able to find all the documentation for the Devsoap Inc. products on this one page.
+Please select which product you want to learn more about:

+{% include products.html %}